Eduardo Sirotsky Melzer: EB Capital

-EB Capital is a Brazilian Private Equity firm focused on creating value by investing on companies that address Brazilian structural gaps.
-The firm generates high risk adjusted returns whilst contributing to prosperity at large, with a strong profit and purpose approach.
+EB Capital is a Brazilian Private Equity firm focused on investing in companies that address Brazilian structural gaps.

-We believe that Private Equity should be driven by execution excellence.
-Our partners have a strong history of operational expertise, sector knowledge and an worldwide network constructed on long term relationships.
+The company states "We believe that Private Equity should be driven by execution excellence.
+Our partners have a strong history of operational expertise, sector knowledge and an worldwide network constructed on long term relationships".

 Grupo RBS

 Eduardo Melzer joined Grupo RBS in 2004 as CEO for the domestic market, became vice-president of market and business development in 2008, and executive vice-president of Grupo RBS in 2010.
-Melzer is the grandson of the company founder, Mauricio Sirotsky Sobrinho.
+Melzer is the grandson of the company founder, Maurício Sirotsky Sobrinho.

 Two years later, in 2012, Melzer became executive chairman of Grupo RBS, a position in which he succeeded his uncle Nelson Pacheco Sirotsky.

 Eduardo Sirotsky Melzer assumed the role of CEO of Grupo RBS on July 3, 2012 in a ceremony held in Porto Alegre.

 His office was announced in May 2012 as part of a planned succession process.
 In 2016, he also began acting as chairman of the board of directors.

-Awards
+Recognition

 In 2006, he received the Caboré Award in the Professional Vehicle category.

 He was the 2009 Professional highlight of the Brazilian Advertising Association (ABP) in the Executive Vehicle category.

 Two years later, he received the 2011 Coletiva.Net Award in the Marketing Management/Communication/Communication Group category.

 In 2015, he received the Merit Award in Administration from the Regional Management Council of Rio Grande do Sul (CRA-RS).

 Also in 2015, he was chosen to be part of the list of leaders at Cambridge Institute for Family Enterprise.
 This list brings together 25 individuals on an annual basis who are taking on leading roles in family enterprises and who are considered good examples for society.